ankitbioinfo/nico_tutorial/README.md

 - `visualization_of_top_celltype_proximity_pairs`
   Displays top enriched colocalized cell-type pairs (observed vs. expected).

-These updates are incorporated into the update tutorial `nico_analysis_highres_image_tech.ipynb` notebook.
+These updates are incorporated into the updated tutorial `nico_analysis_highres_image_tech.ipynb` notebook.

 #### 🔄 Changes in version 1.5.0 (from 1.4.0)